Hypothyroidism & Hashimoto’s Disease

 Just treating the condition without assessing and addressing the underlying dysfunction will not resolve the condition, but rather give relief from the symptoms.
 Assessing gut health, gut bacterial overgrowth, SIBO, nutrient levels including iodine, methylation and digestive function are all vital areas to be assessed.
 A comprehensive blood panel should also be taken.

-At our Perth clinic of Functional Medicine we specialise in the treatment of thyroid disorders and other autoimmune conditions.
+At our Perth clinic of Functional Medicine we have experience with thyroid disorders and other autoimmune conditions.
 If you or a family member are suffering from a thyroid condition or have a number of the thyroid related symptoms we would love to hear from you.

 Have you had you thyroid bloods tested and been told they are “in range” however you still don’t feel right?
 What treatment has enabled you to recover from your thyroid disorder?
 Have you had your gut tested in relation to your thyroid condition?
 Please leave a comment below.